DohaAhmed26/in-60-seconds/Presentation.md

 ---

-### Introduction - Business Problem
+### What a Family Buyer is Looking For

 ![IMAGE](assets/img/presentation.png)
 A potential buyer aims to find a suitable neighborhood within Manhattan, New York City that is suitable for their living and raising a family.
 This problem is directed to potential buyers of real estate who have families to look after.
 The buyer could be searching for a property on their own or through the service of a real estate agent.

-## Data and Methodology
+## What the Research Looked Into
-The data collected will be in the form of geographical information in a JSON file and information about neighborhoods and and venues within Manhattan Newyork using the Foursquare API.
-The data include latitude and longitude information about each neighborhood.
-It also includes information about venues such as restaurants, cafes, bars, pizza places, grocery stores, parks or gyms.
-The dataset could help in gaining information about common places.
+The data collected included information about Manhattan neighborhood and Venues within it such as restaurants, cafes, bars, pizza places, grocery stores, parks or gyms.
+The dataset helped in gaining information about common places.

 The New York City data was cleaned to focus only on Manhattan which resulted on focusing on 40 neighborhood.
 One hot encoding was applied in order to apply k-means clustering algorithm.
 The algorithm was selected because we wanted to understand which venues are more common in each neighborhood which could help the decision maker in deciding which neighborhood is best for living.